Master of Nursing

 - Mission Statement

-The mission of the Annie Taylor Dee School of Nursing is to prepare exceptional nursing professionals with the ability to care for an advocate for the evolving needs of diverse individuals, families, and society.
-We collaborate with out partners to provide an education that values equity, diversity, inclusivity, and community-centered health promotion.
+The mission of the Annie Taylor Dee School of Nursing is to prepare exceptional nursing professionals with the ability to care and advocate for the evolving needs of individuals, families, and society.
+We collaborate with our partners to provide an education that values one another and community-centered health promotion.

 - Student Learning Outcomes